yihui/yihui.org/content/tinytex/faq.md

 1. **Which version of TeX Live is installed?**

-    The (very) latest.
+    The very latest.
 Using the very latest version of a software package can be risky.
 You have been warned.
-On the other hand, however, let's not pretend we haven't run into problems using the "stable" versions of TeX Live.
+If you have to install an older version, you may consider using the service provided on [texlive.info](https://texlive.info).
+Specifically, you can find the possible versions by date at https://texlive.info/tlnet-archive/, and pass the URL of the `tlnet` directory to the `repository` argument of `install_tinytex()` if you install TinyTeX via the R package **tinytex**:

+    ```r
+    tinytex::install_tinytex(repository = 'https://texlive.info/tlnet-archive/2017/04/13/tlnet')
+    ```

+    If you install TinyTeX using the installation script, set the environment variable `CTAN_REPO` to the URL of the appropriate `tlnet` directory before running the installation script.

-    Latest or stable?
-Your call.
-If you are not comfortable with the latest version, TinyTeX is probably not a good choice.
-Note that you can install the current latest version, and choose not to upgrade in the future if the version happens to be "stable" enough for you, though.
+    Note that you can install the current latest version, and choose not to upgrade in the future if the version happens to be stable enough for you.
+However, this means you will not be able to install or update LaTeX packages after the current version of TeX Live is frozen (which happens annually).

 1. **Do you provide prebuilt binaries of TinyTeX?**